Heuristic Search for Linear Positive Systems: Heuristic bounds

 \section{Heuristic bounds}

 Instances of optimal control problems like (\ref{eq:optprob}) may have intractably large state and action spaces, prompting the search for methods that do not require calculations using full dynamics and state.
 In order to give concrete guarantees on performance, heuristic functions are introduced to bound the optimal cost in any given state.
 Within the area of control, this has taken the form of relaxed Dynamic Programming, as in \citep{lincoln06relaxing}.
 On the other hand, heuristic search methods that are a direct extension of Dijkstra's algorithm have been developed for deterministic shortest path problems, an early example being the $A^*$ algorithm presented in \citep{hart68heuristic}.
 These utilize physical intuition and assumptions about the structure and cost of the analyzed network to construct similar bounding heuristics that guide the search for an optimal solution.
-For the dynamical systems explored here, the prior knowledge of the system dynamics required to establish such bounds can be represented by some initial stabilizing policy.
-We first define two functions to bound the optimal cost function given by the solution of \eqref{eq:p}.
+For the dynamical systems explored here, the prior knowledge of the system dynamics required to establish such bounds can be represented by some initial stabilizing policy{, or a policy stabilizing only a subset of the states.} We first define two functions to bound the optimal cost function given by the solution of \eqref{eq:p}. \begin{definition} The upper and lower bound heuristic functions are defined respectively as